Hannathon: History

+Amarna Archive

+In Egypt, the Amarna Archive mentions "Hinnatuna" first in Amarna Letters EA 245 and later in Amarna Letter EA 8.
+We learn that Surata of Akka was the father of Satatna of Akka, thus the events in EA 245 comes prior to the events in EA 8.

-Letter EA 245, title: "Assignment of guilt"
+Amarna Letter EA 245

 Letter EA 245, to pharaoh, letter no. 4 of 7 by Biridiya, concerns the rebel, and mayor of Shechem-(Amarna Šakmu), Labayu, and his cohort and protector: Surata of Akka-(modern Acre, Israel).

 EA 245 is the second tablet of a 2–Tablet letter-(Part 1 lost).